mallesha/my-repo/README.md

 # my-repo

-Welcome ot my repo
+Welcome to my repo
 1. It is very cool
-2. Need focus
+2. Need to bring the website